Businesses Franchises Brokers

 Lower Quartile Median Average Upper Quartile

-Sale price multiples based on reported financials of retail businesses sold during five years between 2020 and 2024.
+Sale price multiples based on retail businesses sold on BizBuySell during five years between 2021 and 2025.

 How to Interpret These Multiples